otto-torino/django-baton/README.md

 Clicking it all the empty fields that need a translations will be filled with the translation fetched.

 All default fields and CKEDITOR fields are supported.

+### <a name="ai-corrections"></a>Corrections

+In the configuration section you can specify if you want to enable the corrections feature.
+If you enable it, the functionality will be activated sitewide.
+In every add/change form page which contains text fields (also CKEDITOR), an icon will appear near the label to trigger the AI correction.

+When triggergin the correction there are two possible results:

+- the corrected text is the same as the original one: nothing happens, only a green check icon appears near the field
+- the corrected text is different from the original one: a modal is shown with the diff between the original and the corrected text, and the user can decide to use the corrected text.

 ### <a name="ai-summarization"></a>Text Summarization